 You’ve introduced solid foods and survived the mess.

-But parenthood has a new surprise for you: your toddler turned into a picky eater!
+But parenthood has a new surprise for you: you have an extremely picky eater.

-Even foods that s/he always enjoyed are now a big no-no. The “safe” food you know were accepted and loved are now thrown on the floor…
+Even foods that they always enjoyed are now a big no-no. The “safe” food you know were accepted and loved are now thrown on the floor.

-Maybe his/her tastes have developed and s/he is more sensitive to subtle flavours… and s/he doesn’t like the new taste.
+Maybe his/her tastes have developed and they are more sensitive to subtle flavours and don’t like the new taste.

 Yes, there is hope that your picky eater will open up to new tastes and foods.

-Here are some tricks you can try at home to help your toddler overcome his reluctance for some food.
+Here are some tricks you can try at home to help your toddler overcome their reluctance for some foods.

-1- Serve a balanced plate, at every meal, but don’t comment or pressure your kids to eat any of the components.
+Serve a balanced plate at every meal, but don’t comment or pressure your kids to it any of the components.

 Serve a balanced plate, with no pressure to eat all (or any) components.